 World Village Festival was organized on 29–30 of May 2021.
 The festival was held virtually due to ongoing covid-restrictions.
 The festival programme was available for viewing also during the week after the festival, from 31 May through 4 June.
 There were over 60 individual programme numbers: speeches and discussions, concerts, documentary films and kids’ programme.
 Over 10 000 people viewed the programme.
 The theme of the festival was Future.

 The headliner of the festival was Finnish pop icon SANNI, whose performance drew hundreds of people on the festival platform and lit up the chatroom.
-Representing the native people of the Pacific Island states, Small Island Big Song brought viewers from as far as Taiwan.
+Representing the native people of the Pacific Island states, Small Island Big Song brought viewers from as far as South-East Asia.
 In total, the festival programme was viewed from 54 countries around the world.

 In addition to SANNI, domestic performers included Frankosun & Family, who also recorded a live album at the festival with the rhythm music legend Jimi Tenor.
 Nicole Willis performed live from Agricola Church with the Gospel Helsinki choir.